eonfluxor/flask/README.md

 Flask should deliver the most robust feature set accessible through the most friendly API.

-With this in mind, Flask goes beyond the novelty of this architecture to develop an expressive API borrowing semantics from high school lab classes creating a framework that is easy to understand through analogies of the physical world.
+With this in mind, Flask goes beyond the novelty of this architecture to develop an expressive API borrowing elemental science concepts to craft a framework that is easy to understand through analogies of the physical world.

 All this while the core technology offers a unified implementation of both the `Redux` and `Fluxor` patterns while delivering advanced features not available in other frameworks (such as locks and nested keys reduction).

 ## Why Flask?

-Flask implements both the [Redux](https://github.com/reactjs/redux) and [Fluxor](http://fluxxor.com/) patterns through a unified architecture.
-Additionally provides unique features not found in similar frameworks:
+Flask provides unique features not found in similar frameworks:

-* Chain Reactions
+* Chain reactions
 * Binding multiple stores
-* Reduce changes with nested keys
+* Dictionary reduction supporting nested keys
 * Flux locks and exclusive dispatch
 * Automatic archiving to `UserDefaults`
-* Managed attachments with automatic disposal
+* Managed attachment with automatic disposal
 * Friendly high-level API
 * Access to low-level API for more granular control
 * Mixed use of both Redux and Fluxor patterns

 ## CocoaPods